7 types of Artificial Intelligence

 Building upon Reactive Machines, Limited Memory was created to excel in more advanced scenarios thanks to developments in memory management and data storage.
 Limited memory is able to store past data and make predictions from it by gathering learning data and improving over time.

-Almost all current applications we use today utilise Limited Memory AI.
-They are all trained by large datasets that are stored to create a reference model for solving future problems.
-Chatbots, automated vehicles, and facial and voice recognition are all powered by Limited Memory AI.
+Nearly all current applications harness Limited Memory AI principles.
+They are trained by large datasets stored to create reference models for solving future challenges.
+Chatbots, automated vehicles, and facial recognition systems are all powered by Limited Memory AI that learns and evolves.

 Theory of Mind